Heart Dance

-Heart Dance is a national digital radio station (within the United Kingdom) owned and operated by Global as a spin-off from Heart.
+Heart Dance is a British digital radio station owned and operated by Global as a substation of Heart.
 The station broadcasts from the Global studios at Leicester Square in London.

-Launched on 21 June 2019, Heart Dance is a rolling music service playing club classics and old school dance hits (including modern-day remixes/reworkings of classic songs, and club classics that feature extracts taken from a classic song) from the Late-1980s onwards.
+Launched on 21 June 2019, Heart Dance is a rolling music service playing club classics and old school dance hits (including modern-day remixes/reworkings of classic songs, and club classics that feature extracts taken from a classic song) from the late 1980s onwards.
 The station has a breakfast programme, hosted by Toby Anstis.
 Heart's Club Classics airing Friday and Saturday evenings on the main Heart station are simulcast with Heart Dance.

-The station broadcasts nationally on Digital One DAB (D11 band) and on (global playere.ct ne.
+The station broadcasts nationally on the Digital One DAB multiplex and on Global Player.
 On 7 October 2019, the station launched on Sky channel 0146 replacing Smooth Extra.